UCI-GDIM33/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 - Viable replayability using the "favor" stat manipulation.
 - Engagement with an immersive, or otherwise engaging, narrative concept.

+#### Part II
+Playtesters: Jasmine Caicedo, Joshua Paxton

+Notes: Playtesters believed the experience became much more lively with live voice-acting.
+The possibility to give each character proper voice work could aid in immersing the player within the environment.

 ### Activity 2
+1. Both the multiplied values within the channel will be decimals between 0.0 - 1.0, hence they will equal a smaller value than the input.
+In RGB channels, values closer to 0.0 are represented as being darker, with 0.0 itself representing black.
+2. Similar to the previous example, values closer to 0 will ultimately be more transparent.
+Being that the values being multiplied will typically be between 0.0 - 1.0, it means the result will be more transparent.
+3. The texture sampling node gets the UV coordinates from the Shiba's UV Map, allowing any texture to be applied.
+4. I'm not personally an artist, so I tend to stay away from having to manage the art creation between more projects unless absolutely necessary.
+With that being said, I have multiple friends who are artists and would likely be much more eager to take advantage of this tool.